-Ra is the sun god or creator god in ancient Egyptian religion.
+Ra is the Egyptian god of the Sun.
+He was also the predominant creator god in ancient Egyptian religion.
 He was the most powerful and most worshiped of all Egyptian gods.
 The sun, and therefore Ra, represented life, warmth, and growth to ancient Egyptians.
 He was so important that he earned the status of King of the Gods, with the Egyptian kings or pharaohs holding the title “sons of Ra.”

 Understanding and describing Ra is difficult because of the many forms he was depicted in, as well as the practice of creating new deities by merging existing deities.
 As one of the creator gods, Ra created himself before his identity was combined with several other gods, including Horus and Atum.
 This resulted in new names such as Ra-Horakhty and Atum-Ra.